naren200/naren200.github.io/README.md

 To run the website locally and preview changes, follow these steps:

 1. **Clone a repository:** Open your terminal and run the following command to clone the repository to your local machine.
-    - If you didn't fork my website, then follow the instructions.
+    - If you didn't fork my website, then follow the below command.
     ```bash
     git clone https://github.com/naren200/naren200.github.io.git
     ```
-    - If you published your site and looking to host it locally, then follow the instructions.
+    - If you published your site and looking to host it locally, then follow the below command.
     ```bash
     git clone https://github.com/your_github_page_name/your_github_page_name.github.io.git
     ```